Gheorghe Hagi: Euro 2000

-During the final tournament, coach Emerich Jenei used him as a starter in the first two group stage matches, receiving a yellow card in each of them leading to his suspension for the decisive game against England.
+During the final tournament, coach Emerich Jenei used him as a starter in the first two group stage matches.
+Hagi received a yellow card in each of them leading to his suspension for the decisive game against England.
 Eventually, his teammates managed to win it without him and qualify to the quarter-finals.
 There, they lost with 2–0 to eventual runners-up Italy in which Hagi received a red card in the 59th minute.

 Retirement

 Hagi retired from professional football in 2001 at the age of 36.
-That year, he was given a send-off in a testimonial game on 24 April, called "Gala Hagi," featuring a team of Romanian All-Stars against a team of international All-Stars.
+That year, he was given a send-off in a testimonial game on 24 April, called "Gala Hagi", featuring a team of Romanian All-Stars against a team of international All-Stars.
 At the time of his retirement, his 124 caps for his country were a national record, which has since been surpassed by Dorinel Munteanu.
 He currently still holds the record of most goals scored for Romania, alongside Adrian Mutu, with 35.

 For representing his country at six final tournaments, Hagi was decorated by President of Romania Traian Băsescu on 25 March 2008 with the Ordinul "Meritul Sportiv" – (The Medal "The Sportive Merit") class II.
-In 2013 he was Decorated at the Romanian Royal House with the "Nihil Sine Deo" medal by Margareta of Romania, Hagi saying at the event:"It's an important moment for me, I'm happy, I'm glad because all the sacrifices I've made in life were worth it, and right now I feel even more honored and responsible and I have more ambition to keep going, to keep working and giving my best for football, for children".
 In 2022, the International Federation of Football History & Statistics (IFFHS) included Hagi in its "Romania's all-time dream team" first XI.
-On 12 March 2025, Hagi was decorated by President Ilie Bolojan with the Order of the Star of Romania in the rank of Knight, the highest distinction of the Romanian state.